 This is great for those who are looking to plink with solid ammo at a solid price.

 8. Sellier & Bellot

 Another favorite of the PPT team for range use is Sellier & Bellot.

 It’s not built for self-defense purposes, obviously, since it’s FMJ…

 But it works well when you want to get some training done at the range.

 The Goal of Defensive Ammo

 The first and most unreliable is fear.
 It relies on criminals thinking, “he has a gun and he can shoot me.”
 It doesn’t matter what kind of bullet it is since the very thought of the bullet is enough to end the threat.

-Lastly, the most effective means of stopping an attacker is through trauma to the central nervous system.
-This will typically result in the death of an attacker, as well as near instant incapacitation.
-This kind of trauma requires a shot to or near the spine, the brain, and brain stem.
+Lastly, trauma to the central nervous system will typically result in the death of an attacker, as well as near-instant incapacitation.
+This kind of trauma requires a shot to or near the spine, brain, and/or brain stem.